romano-w/CaptionQA/docs/living_roadmap.md

 ## Priority Stack
 1. **Delivery Package & Submission (High)**
-   - Bundle `data/eval/qa/360x_devmini{,_forceprompt}` (and captioning if rerun) plus confusion summaries for inclusion with the turn-in.
+   - Bundle `data/eval/qa/360x_devmini{,_forceprompt,_summary,_summary_forceprompt}` (and captioning if rerun) plus confusion summaries for inclusion with the turn-in.
    - Sweep README + docs for consistency, cite the 0.1586 / 0.1759 QA metrics, note the new summary-aug flow, and capture any known issues/limitations so reviewers know what’s next.

-2. **QA Scoring Improvements (High, post-delivery)**
-   - Mine `data/eval/qa/360x_devmini/preds.jsonl` for remaining raw phrases (dressing/phone/speaking) to extend normalization regexes.
-   - Iterate on the forced-label prompt/examples until confusion stops collapsing into “walking/standing.”
-   - Rework the summary-augmented prompts (shorter summaries, explicit “use question first” guidance) and rerun; current 0.079/0.155 scores indicate summaries are overpowering the question signal.
+2. **Ambitious QA Roadmap (High)**
+   - **Summary-banked QA v2**: Split captions into per-window snippets, store them alongside manifests, and fine-tune prompts so QA can cite the relevant snippet without overwhelming the question.
+Target ≥0.20 accuracy on dev-mini with summary context.
+   - **Question-aware captioner**: Re-run captioning with higher temporal resolution + action-focused prompt to see if the working memory improves; log BLEU/CIDEr plus QA downstream impact.
+   - **Normalization automation**: `scripts/analyze_qa_mismatches.py` now joins preds/refs and surfaces the most common raw phrases per TAL label; next iterate on auto-suggesting regex additions directly from that dump.

-3. **Caption Prompt/Config Iterations (High)**
+3. **Model/Engineering Experiments (High)**
-   - Sweep caption prompts, frame counts, and temporal windows on reduced manifests (`--limit 20`), then refresh the full dev-mini metrics and document the config deltas.
+   - Prototype a lightweight retriever that pulls similar TAL examples (few-shot in-context learning) before firing Qwen.
+   - Evaluate a second VLM (e.g., LLaVA-OneVision) on a 30-question slice to diversify errors and build an ensemble plan.

-4. **Docs Expansion (Medium)**
+4. **Docs & Tooling Expansion (Medium)**
-   - Stand up a lightweight GitHub Pages / MkDocs site for deeper architecture notes, dataset details, and troubleshooting.
+   - Stand up a lightweight GitHub Pages / MkDocs site for deeper architecture notes, dataset details, and troubleshooting; scaffold now lives under `docs/mkdocs.yml` / `docs/site/index.md`, so next steps are content + theming plus a “current experiments” board.
+   - Add automation scripts (`scripts/run_eval_suite.sh`) that kick off caption + QA + summary runs and symlink the latest artifacts.

 5. **Cloud Workflow Hardening (Medium)**
    - Re-verify `scripts/setup_vast_gpu.sh` on a fresh A10/A40 with ≥100 GB disk or a persistent `/workspace/data` volume, then document the recommended storage strategy.